-- Improvements were made to the Training Needs Analysis and Job and Task Analysis for the SAT program "Maintenance Supervisor". - Additional employees were trained for Emergency Response roles, including Radiation Technician and Group Leader.
+- > Role-specific SAT courses were implemented for Transportation of Dangerous Goods. - Additional employees were trained for Emergency Response roles, including Radiation Technician, Engineering Coordinator and Scribe.

 The facility is staffed with a sufficient number of qualified workers as well as the minimum number of responsible people to carry on the licensed activities safely and in accordance with the Nuclear Safety and Control Act and associated regulations.
-EHS and other staff are available after business hours as needed through cell phones and paging devices.
+EHS and other staff are available after business hours as needed through cell phones.